Gluten Free Apple Pie

-- In a food processor combine almond flour, tapioca flour, and cold butter and pulse until the butter is broken down into pea-sized pieces.
+- In a food processor combine almond flour, tapioca flour, salt and cold butter and pulse until the butter is broken down into pea-sized pieces.

-- Add in egg and honey and process until the dough comes together.
+- Add in eggs and honey and process until the dough comes together.

 - Shape dough into two round disks, wrap in plastic wrap and transfer to refrigerator until cold, at least 4 hours or overnight.

 To Prepare Crust and Filling:

 - Preheat the oven to 350ºF.
 Remove one dough disk from the refrigerator (leave the other chilling).
 Between two sheets of parchment, roll out dough to fit the size of a 9 inch pie tin, about a 12 inch circle.
 Removing one sheet of parchment and invert the pie dough into your tin.

 - To make the filling: In a large mixing bowl combine the sliced apples, lemon juice, coconut sugar, tapioca, vanilla, salt and spices and toss until combined.
 Spoon apple mixture inside pastry lined tin and place back in refrigerator while rolling out the top crust.
 (See note)

 - Roll out the remaining dough disk to an 11" circle.
 If you are making a lattice, cut the dough into 8 or 10 strips (depending on your lattice ability!) and weave the lattice on a sheet of parchment.

 - Remove chilling filled pie from refrigerator and either invert lattice on to the top of the pie, or place the whole rolled pastry on top.
 Seal the pastry pieces together, and crimp the crust, if desired.
 If covering the pie make sure to slice in a few holes to let the pie vent.
 If at any point during the process of making a lattice or placing on the pastry the pie crust gets too warm and is difficult to work with place in the refrigerator on sheet tray until cool enough to handle 10-15 minutes.